torvalds/linux/Documentation/core-api/rbtree.rst

 three rotations, respectively, to balance the tree), with slightly slower (but still O(log n)) lookup time.

-To quote Linux Weekly News:
+To quote GNU/Linux Weekly News:

     There are a number of red-black trees in use in the kernel.
     The deadline and CFQ I/O schedulers employ rbtrees to